Official Government Website

 The Idaho Board of Tax Appeals is committed to providing convenient, equitable, and independent determinations of disputed tax matters.
 We are always looking for ways to improve the services and the overall experience for those appearing before the BTA.
 In this regard, the BTA welcomes feedback and suggestions for improvement from participants.

-If you would like to comment on an aspect of the BTA’s service, or your particular experience with the BTA, you are encouraged to visit the feedback/survey section on our website at bta.idaho.gov.
-Alternatively, written comments can be mailed to the BTA at 1673 W. Shoreline Drive, Suite 120, Boise, ID 83702.
+If you would like to comment on an aspect of the BTA’s service, or your particular experience with the BTA, written comments can be mailed to the BTA at 1673 W. Shoreline Drive, Suite 120, Boise, ID 83702.

 ver: 3.5.2 | last updated: